• Things to do in Minehead | A Visitors Guide

 This vast expanse of sand is popular with many, whether families with kids with buckets and spades, water sports enthusiasts, or those after a pleasant stroll.
 There is easy parking, clean and tidy toilets, with a great view up to North Hill and across the Bristol Channel to Wales.

-Dogs are allowed on the beach from October to April, from May and September dogs cannot use the beaches between the Harbour and the Minehead and West Somerset Golf Club.
+Dogs are allowed on the whole beach from October to April, from May and September dogs can use the beach between the Harbour and the Jubilee Cafe and Crazy Golf.

 Play Golf